 The last thing that I’ll say is that even when you’re having a mastectomy preventatively, I think it’s still very scary.
 I think it’s still a loss of body parts, and I think people forget that.

 Which is another reason why I always tell people, even if you just talk to a therapist one time, I think it can be really helpful for processing all of those feelings.

 What was the preparation before surgery like?

-I was delayed in getting my MRI, and they called me and they told me I needed to get an MRI or else I couldn’t get the surgery.
-That was like two weeks beforehand, because they needed to review the scans.
+I was delayed in getting my MRI, and they called me and told me I needed to get an MRI or else I couldn’t get the surgery.
+That was like 2 weeks beforehand, because they needed to review the scans.

 In terms of the night before, I did have to fast for the 12 hours beforehand.
 I actually went to a really nice brunch with friends the Saturday before the surgery.
 My surgery was on a Monday, and then I had to fast for the 12 hours the night before.

 My surgery was in the afternoon, around 1:00 or 2:00 p.m.
 The only thing I’d had was coffee, so when I woke up, I was starving.

 My mom’s a teacher, so she was able to take a week off of work and fly in from New York.
 She went to the hospital with me that morning.
 We took an Uber to the hospital together.

 I was really fortunate that I had a few friends who are able to take shifts at the hospital sitting with her while I was in surgery.